Lock128/minecraft-finder/store_listings/english.md

 - Performance optimizations for faster multi-ore search results

 ## Developer Response to Reviews Template
 Thank you for your feedback!
 We're constantly working to improve the app.
 If you encounter any issues or have suggestions, please contact us at [support email].
-We appreciate your support of the Minecraft community!
+We appreciate your support of the gaming community!

 ## Privacy Policy Summary
 This app does not collect, store, or transmit any personal data.
 All calculations are performed locally on your device.
 No account registration required.